Pick team building activities will require collaboration to achieve goals. Let team members compete together against standards, not with each other.

 Find exercises that match your objectives.

-Look for guidebooks and field books on team building.
-Search for team building activities on Youtube and websites on team building.
+Search for guidebooks and field books on team building.
+Search for team building activities on Youtube and websites.
 Pick the activities that will achieve your objectives.

 COOPERATION, NOT COMPETITION

 Competition can be a good thing.
-It can excite, energize, and challenge people to participate during your team building exercises.
+It can excite, energize, and challenge people.

-To ensure that you have a healthy dose of competition, choose activities that will not make them compete against each other.
+To ensure that you have a healthy dose of competition, choose team building activities that will not make them compete against each other.

 Remember, run Positive Team Building exercises begin with the end in mind.